 The 2017 Clarion Call For Submissions

-The Agorist Writers’ Workshop is seeking submissions for Volume 3 of The Clarion Call.
+The Agorist Writers’ Workshop is seeking submissions for Volume 3 of The Clarion Call, our annual short story anthology of liberty and freedom-themed, libertarian speculative fiction.

-Dust off your quill pen, stock up on white-out, misplace your phone, or whatever else you need to do to start writing.
-The genre for The Clarion Call, Vol. 3 is Fantasy Fiction.
-From suburban wizards to the mist-drenched plateaus of the elven realm, put on your magical thinking cap and conjure up your best libertarian fantasy story.
+So, dust off your quill pen, stock up on beverages, misplace your phone, and anything else you need to do to start writing.
+The genre for this year’s Clarion Call volume is Fantasy Fiction.
+From suburban wizards to the mist-drenched plateaus of the elven realm, put on your magical thinking cap and conjure up your best libertarian, liberty/freedom-themed fantasy story.

 The Kind of Stories We Are Looking For